389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 ### Prevent duplicate 48861

-When updating membership attributes of a group, the [look down](#look-down) phase retrieves all direct and indirect impacted member of that update.
+When updating membership attributes of a group, the [look down](#look-down) phase retrieves all direct and indirect impacted members of that update.

 A constraint is that the graph of membership can contain several paths to a same node.
 For example with [type 3](#Type 3), from Grp_1_A, all leafs of Grp_3_C will be found Twice (through Grp_1_A->Grp_2_A->Grp_3_C and Grp_1_A->Grp_2_B->Grp_3_C).
 The problem are:

-- the second searches (through Grp_2_B) are useless as the nodes (Grp_3_C and its leafs) have alread been retrieved (with internal search)
+- the second search (through Grp_2_B) is useless as the nodes (Grp_3_C and its leafs) have alread been retrieved (with internal search)
 - Once retrieved as impacted node, each node is then fixed up ([look up](#look up) and [updated](#update)).
 This phase accounts for ~80% of the cost.
 Each time a node is retrieved it is also fixed up.
-If it is fixed up several times it is a kind of *duplicate* efforst and a waste of processing as the result will be identical at each fixup.
+If it is fixed up several times it is a kind of *duplicate* effort and a waste of processing as the result will be identical at each fixup.

 The ticket [48861](https://fedorahosted.org/389/ticket/48861) will prevent that an impacted member is listed/fixed several times.
 A first [patch](https://fedorahosted.org/389/attachment/ticket/48861/0001-Ticket-48861-Memberof-plugins-can-update-several-tim.patch), caching in an hash table the already fixed nodes, divides by **2** the duration of provisioning of a graph.
 The graph being creates with [create_test_data.py](https://github.com/freeipa/freeipa-tools/blob/master/create-test-data.py).
 This patch is not the final one.
 In fact it checks *duplicate effort* during fixup but miss the *duplicate effort* during the look down.